 SUNY Plattsburgh is committed to the quality of life of each and every first-year student.
-Our First-Year residence halls provide additional support to help with your transition to Plattsburgh State and college life, in general.
+Our First-Year residence halls provide additional support to help with your transition to SUNY Plattsburgh and college life, in general.
 Faculty and Resident Mentors, along with lots of fun and educational programs, encourage students' success and will help first-year students to Stand Out From the Start.
 For Fall 2006, Whiteface Hall and Wilson Hall will be our first-year residence halls.

 The college permits guests, regardless of gender.
 However, based on respect for others, each resident is expected to abide by the following guidelines: